sjaricenco/rethink_challenge_solved/README.md

 The following source code is the solution to the RethinkFirst's take home challenge.
 Solution is composed of 2 folders: `/ui` and `/api`

-`/ui` contains the source for an Angular 17 SPA (single page application).
+`/ui` contains the source for an Angular 17 SPA (single page application) + unit tests (Jasmine + Karma).
 This application contains basic CRUD functionality along with some animations and input validation.

 `/api` contains a .NET 6 Web API serving a pseudo database of contacts.
 The actual source of data is a contacts.json file.
 It contains a single REST API controller + unit tests + global error handling middleware.